List of Logical

 Sequitur: The fallacy of offering reasons or conclusions that have no logical connection to the argument at hand (e.g. “The reason

-I flunked your course is because the government is printing purple
+I flunked your course is because the government is now printing purple

 five-dollar bills!
 Purple!”).
 (See also Red Herring.)

-Nothing New Under the Sun (also, “Seen
+Nothing New Under the Sun

-même chose."): Fairly
+même chose.")
+Fairly

 that there is not and has never been any real novelty in this world,.
 Any

 argument that there are truly “new” ideas or phenomena is judged a priori

 E.g., “[Sigh!]
-Idiots, don't you see
+Idiots!
+Don't you see

-chapter of the same old Muslim invasion of Europe that’s been going on for
+that the current influx of refugees from the Mideast is just the same old Muslim invasion of Europe that’s been going on for

-1,500 years?”
+1,400 years?”
 Or,

 there's nothing new under the sun!”